 - Can we flip the narrative and think about reducing costs to reduce the need for these heavy emitters that are likely to pay more? - Ultimately, the change has to come from the biggest emitters.
 Sponsorship can be used to discuss and promote a legitimate and authentic decarbonisation journey - Even Shell employees made a stance on Shell's rollback plan.
 Saying it was unacceptable.
 Sports are not the only ones but governments are not doing their job - Why are we not thinking about costs when considering sponsorship?
-Can we reduce costs to reduce the 'need' for these high emitters who pay more traditionally! - If all sporting organisation get away from these sponsors we're not putting each other's under pressure to accept high monetary values that comes from it - We need a fund from philanthropies, companies, governments to replace the \$\$ from fossil fuels & use that \$\$ to advertise for low carbon behaviors. - There is an absence of institutional authority to kick out fossil fuel sponsorship from sport
+Can we reduce costs to reduce the 'need' of these high emitters - who pay more traditionally! - Should all sports organisations with funds invested in stocks and shares, divest fossil fuels from the funds held by them? - If all sporting organisation gets away from these sponsors we're not putting each other's under pressure to accept high monetary values that comes from it - Ultimately, the change has to come from the biggest emitters.
+Sponsorship can be used to discuss and promote a legitimate and authentic decarbonisation journey